anychart-integrations/golang-http-mysql-template/README.md

 ## Overview

-This example shows how to use Anychart library with the Go programming language.
+This example shows how to use Anychart library with the Go programming language and MySQL database.

 ## Running